ShariarShuvo1/bracu-usis-scraping/README.md

 # BRACU USIS SCRAPING
-You can log in with your USIS Email and password and information about you will be printed.
+You can log in with your USIS Email and password and information about you will be visiable in minimal interactive software.
+*used pyqt5 for GUI

 **Information that will be printed:**